web-mojo/ReelGuard-Releases/README.md

 # ReelGuard Backup Checker

-ReelGuard is a Windows-only safety net for anyone dealing with card media who needs confidence that every card has been copied before it’s reused or reformatted.
-It watches your removable media, confirms files exist in your backup destinations and can wipe or fake-format cards after performing a match of **file name** and **file size** in your specified backup destination(s).
+ReelGuard is a free Windows-only app for anyone dealing with card media who needs confidence that every card has been copied before it’s reused or reformatted.
+It detects and displays removable devices (e.g. card media), confirms files exist in your backup destinations and can wipe or fake-format cards after performing a match of **file name** and **file size** in your specified backup destination(s).

 > **Important:** ReelGuard does **not** perform checksum or hash verification.
 It compares file names and file sizes.
-You are responsible for using appropriate ingest and checksum tools in your workflow.
+You are responsible for using appropriate ingest and checksum tools in your workflow when offloading card media.

 Download link: https://webmojo.com.au/wp-content/uploads/2025/11/reelguard_backup_checker_0.5_Win_Setup.zip